Physical Therapy (PT)

 PT 7640.
 Clinical Application of Movement Analysis.
 (3 Credits)

 Movement Analysis II provides students with fundamental knowledge and skill required to understand and perform functional, biomechanical, and observational analysis of pathological human movement.
-The course develops student skill in observational analysis, integration of data into a physical therapy evaluation, and performing ergonomic assessments, and provides an understanding of the principles, prescription, and management of individuals requiring an UE or LE orthoses and prosthesis.
+The course develops student skill in observational analysis, integration of data into a physical therapy evaluation, and performing ergonomic assessments, and provides an understanding of the principles, prescription, and management of individuals requiring a UE or LE orthoses and prosthesis.

 PT 7650.
 Community Clinic II.
 (1 Credit)